Religion in Papua New Guinea

 Religion in Papua New Guinea is dominated by various branches of Christianity, with traditional animism and ancestor worship often occurring less openly as another layer underneath or more openly side by side with Christianity.
 The Catholic Church has a plurality of the population.
 The courts, government, and general society uphold a constitutional right to freedom of speech, thought, and beliefs.
 A constitutional amendment in March 2025 recognised Papua New Guinea as a Christian country, with specific mention of "God, the Father; Jesus Christ, the Son; and Holy Spirit", and the Bible as a national symbol.
 The government openly partners with several Christian groups to provide services, and churches participate in local government bodies.

 A large majority of Papua New Guineans identify themselves as members of a Christian church (96% in the decennial 2000 census); however, many combine their Christian faith with traditional indigenous practices, known as religious syncretism.

 Other religions represented in the country include the Baháʼí Faith, Hinduism and Islam.

 Christianity

 Christmas pageant in Port Moresby Anglican church mid-1990s.

-The 2000 census percentages were as follows:
+The 2000 census demographics of Christian denominations in Papua New Guinea were as follows: